 Cesarean Section Recovery Support

-Though Journey Midwife Services does not perform VBACs, we can connect you with trusted midwives and practitioners who do.
+Though Journey Midwife Services does not attend VBACs, we can connect you with trusted midwives and practitioners who do.
 We can also provide all your prenatal care leading up to your VBAC and resume care for you during your postpartum period.

 VBAC YOUR Way Class: Sharon Muza offers a loving, affirming, evidence-based class to help you and your birth team prepare for a vaginal birth after cesarean (VBAC).